Automation and artificial intelligence is estimated to result to $2.2 trillion of economic growth available for Australia in the next 15 years.

 Here at ShockWatch, we’re committed to delivering real fleet management solutions to warehouses.
 For 40+ years, we’ve been delivering cost-effective solutions to small businesses and multi-national companies — including two-thirds of the Fortune 100 and over half of the Fortune 1000.

-Aside from the EquipManager that improve operations, we also have accident prevention solutions to minimise the number of collisions (forklift vs forklift, forklift vs people).
+Aside from the Optafleet system that improves operations, we also have accident prevention solutions to minimise the number of collisions (forklift vs forklift, forklift vs people).
 Our proximity warning systems have perhaps prevented countless number of accidents in small businesses and multi-national companies.

 Contact us today if you require such solutions for your warehouse operations and management.
 With our modern solutions you can improve safety and efficiencies in your warehouse and forklift operations.
 Send us an enquiry and our technical staff will prepare a customised recommendation for your company.